Living a laptop lifestyle means different things to different people. To me, it means being able to make money from my laptop while working from home.

 In the last 15 years, I’ve helped my boss start 15-20 companies.

-Some of been wildly successful and other complete duds.
+Some have been wildly successful and other complete duds.
 Most of them have just been average.
 As I’ve helped him start varies companies I’ve learned a few lessons along the way.

-Related Post: You can read about one of my own very unsuccessful business attempts that lost me $55,000 in this post: 10 Steps for Starting a Small Business
+Related Post: You can read about one of my own very unsuccessful business attempts that cost me $55,000 in this post: 10 Steps for Starting a Small Business

 1. Play to your strengths

-Before starting a small solo entrepreneurial operation, you need to take a hard look at your strengths and weaknesses.
+Before starting a small laptop lifestyle entrepreneurial operation, you need to take a hard look at your strengths and weaknesses.

-Do you have the skills you need to actually succeed with your business idea?
+Do you have the skills you need to actually succeed with your laptop lifestyle business idea?

 It is super easy to get gung-ho about a new business idea and jump in without thinking through the ramifications of what you need to succeed.